shanilevy/gradle-bintray-plugin/README.md

 The following package parameters are mandatory:

-1. Existing repository in bintray to add the artifacts to (for example: 'generic', 'maven' etc).
+1. repo - existing repository in bintray to add the artifacts to (for example: 'generic', 'maven' etc).
-2. name for the project
+2. name - name for the project
-3. userOrg – if not added will use 'BINTRAY_USER' by default
+3. userOrg – an optional organization name when the repo belongs to one of the user's orgs.
+If not added will use 'BINTRAY_USER' by default.
-4. License
+4. licenses
-5. VCS URL
+5. vcsUrl

 ```groovy